 What is Shift left Testing?

-Simply put, shift-left testing is an approach to software testing and system testing in which testing is performed earlier in the life-cycle.
-In other words, it is the first half of the maxim “Test early and often.”
+In simple terms, shift-left testing is an approach to software and system testing that prioritizes performing testing earlier in the life-cycle.
+In other words, it adheres the well-known maxim: “Test early and often.”

 Why Shift-left Testing Matters?

 The shift-left testing methodology puts focuse on the “test early” principle.
 In recent years, it has become apparent that the waterfall development model is not effective for rapid releases.

 After all, time is money.
 By implementing shift-left testing and incorporating testing early on in the process, businesses can release their product sooner than their competition.

 Time and resources are precious commodities that can often be wasted quickly.
 Shift-left testing helps to conserve those assets and save you money in the process.

 #2.
 Higher efficiency

 By adopting shift-left testing procedures, you can increase your testing reliability and get your product to market faster.

 Identifies bugs early on and fix them before they become a bigger issue later down the line in production.